PrathamSarker/ring-a-bell/README.md

 ### Configuration

-No configuration is needed to build or run this project:

-- No API keys or secrets are used
-- No `google-services.json` or Firebase setup is required
-- No release signing config is defined (release builds are currently unsigned)
-- `local.properties` only needs the standard `sdk.dir` entry, which Android Studio generates automatically on first sync
+No configuration is needed to build or run this project.
+There are no API keys, no Firebase setup, and no external services. `local.properties` only needs the `sdk.dir` entry, which Android Studio generates automatically on first sync.

 ### Build & run